 During the early years I started off with the simple Nikon film cameras and a few lens.
 Since then I have acquired more specialty lens and pro camera bodies, keeping with Nikon.
 In 2004 I converted to all digital.
 My equipment now is the Nikon D850 and D500 camera bodies, Nikon 500mm f/4E, FL, ED, VR lens, Nikon 300 f/4E, PF, VR lens, Nikon 70-200G f/4, VR lens, Nikon AF-S 24-85mm F/3.5-4.5G ED VR lens.
 My tripods are a Feisol CT-3371 and CT-3442 with a full Wimberley gimbal head.
 I also have a Uniqball head for landscape work and travel.

-Still based in Florida, I spend as much time as possible exploring my world, conducting photography workshops and showing my work in juried art shows.
+Still based in Florida, I spend as much time as possible exploring my world, conducting photography workshops both locally and abroad.
 A gentle reminder, all images are copyrighted by Nancy Elwood and Naturesportal and cannot be used without permission!